Some tools and options to open up your bass possibilities

 Vintage rock through to prog, metal, and even EDM and modern funk can really benefit from some low end distortion when used appropriately.
 Check out SansAmp, Darkglass Microtubes, Ampeg Scrambler, Way Huge Pork and Pickle, Boss Bass OD, and Big Muff for starters.

-Compressors have been used on bass for many moons.
+Compressors have been used on bass guitar for many moons, often in the studio on the mic used to record the cabinet, but also between the bass guitar and the amp itself.
 Typically it’s used to even out the level of your playing/dynamics and add some overall punch to your sound.
 Compressors have often been employed when playing slap to help boost some of the softer notes and limit the louder ones, as well as adding a ‘sheen’ to the overall tone (especially on super clean solid state or even DI’d rigs).

 Just be careful with applying too much compression.
 While this can create a certain ‘sound’ (if that’s what you’re going for), it might also suffer from an overall lack of dynamics.
 Some established and current favourites are the MXR Bass Compressor, Origin Effects Cali 76, Darkglass Hyper Luminal, Aguilar TLC, and TC Electronics Spectra Comp.